akinwilson/kmlflow/README.md

 ## Usage

 The `examples/` folder contains `python` code where experiments are set up, run and tracked, using the Katib and MLFlow SDKs clients.
+For models that are deployed via the MLFlow UI, monitoring via Prometheus has been integrated into FastAPI application server.

-Particularly, the `track.py` script exemplifies the use fo the MLFlow client to track both the system and model metrics, artifacts and model parameters. `publish.py` demonstrates how to automate the process of constructing the serving image following the fitting routine of a model whilst relying on the MLFlow artifact server to construct this image.
-Finally, `proposal.py` presents how you can set up hyperparameter optimisation experiments using the Katib SDK and tracking trials of this experiment via the MLFlow server, with the option to automate the serving image constructing following each trial.
+The `track.py` script exemplifies the use fo the MLFlow client to track system ( resource utilization), performance metrics, artifacts and model parameters.

+`publish.py` demonstrates how to automate the process of constructing the serving image following the fitting routine of a model whilst relying on the MLFlow client to construct this image and MLFlow server to handle the release to the cluster via the UI using a git-ops orientated workflow.
+To accompany the deployed endpoint, a documentation API UI is automatically listed in [K5W.ai](https://192.168.49.2/kmlflow)'s UI, for user to test their deployed models.
+Furthermore, a Grafana dashboard monitoring the endpoint accompanies the model release.

+`proposal.py` presents how you can set up hyperparameter optimisation experiments using the Katib SDK and tracking trials of the experiment via the MLFlow server, with the option to automate the serving image constructing following each trial, and deployment through the [MLFlow UI](http://192.168.49.2/mlflow/#).

 To make use of the object artifact store provided by MinIO that replaces s3 for a local deployment of MLFlow, you need to export the following environment variables.